 PROGRAMS FOR ADULT PLAYWRIGHTS

-Play by Play is a dramaturgical process designed to further the development of new plays by local adult playwrights and strengthen the skills of new playwrights.
-The program offers playwrights the opportunity to hear their plays read by actors, engage in discussion with a select audience, and work one-on-one with a theatre expert to further develop their script.
+Playwrights Project aspires to support adult playwrights in the development of new plays through its Play by Play program, which is a dramaturgical process designed to further the development of new plays and strengthen the skills of adult playwrights.
+The program offers playwrights the opportunity to hear their plays read by actors, engage in discussion with an audience, and work one-on-one with a theatre expert to further develop their script.
 The program culminates in a community reading of the revised scripts.

 our students the opportunity to research, write, and stage their

 own play has been the most valuable learning experience I've

 seen in 14 years of teaching.

 The best educational experience my daughter had in her high

 ~Parent of a Student Participant in a Playwriting Residency

 ~California Arts Council

 I believe in the power your project has to motivate